nalbert9/Tech/README.md

 # Projects Repository

-Welcome to this projects repository!
+Welcome to this project's repository!
 This repository contains a collection of projects that have been showcased on Medium articles.
 Each project highlights different concepts, technologies, and creative ideas.

 ## Table of Contents